SANSA: Unleashing the Hidden Semantics in SAM2 for Few-Shot Segmentation: Experiments

 In the one-shot setting, \ours{} consistently outperforms all prior methods, demonstrating superior generalization to unseen classes.
-Specifically, we surpass the best direct competitors SegIC, VRP-SAM and VAT by +9.3\%, +6.2\%, and +1.1\% on LVIS-92$^i$, COCO-20$^i$, and FSS-1000, respectively.
-This performance gap remains consistent also against zero-shot approaches: compared to GF-SAM, \ours{} achieves gains of +14.6\%, +1.4\%, and +3.4\%.
+Specifically, we surpass the best direct competitors SegIC, VRP-SAM and DiffwS by +8.3\%, +6.3\%, and +1.2\% on LVIS-92$^i$, COCO-20$^i$, and FSS-1000, respectively.
+This performance gap remains consistent also against training-free approaches: compared to GF-SAM, \ours{} achieves gains of +13.6\%, +1.5\%, and +3.4\%.
 On the challenging LVIS-92$^i$, including 920 fine-grained categories (e.g., \textit{bulldog}, \textit{dalmatian}), DINO-based methods (SegIC, GF-SAM, Matcher) tend to underperform, possibly due to DINO overly-semantic features \cite{engstler2023understanding, zhang2023tale} (\textit{e.g.}, grouping distinct breeds under the concept of “dog”).
-Here, \ours{} achieves a substantial +9.3\% gain, suggesting that \sam{} encodes a latent hierarchical semantic structure, capturing both high-level semantic concepts (dominant in COCO-20$^i$) and fine-grained distinctions (crucial for LVIS-92$^i$).
+Here, \ours{} achieves a substantial +8.3\% gain, suggesting that \sam{} encodes a latent hierarchical semantic structure, capturing both high-level semantic concepts (dominant in COCO-20$^i$) and fine-grained distinctions (crucial for LVIS-92$^i$).

 Regarding the 5-shot setting, we note that SegIC and VRP-SAM do not provide an inference pipeline to extend to $k$-shot.
-In contrast, \ours{} natively models correspondences across multiple reference frames and it outperforms the best competitor, DiffewS, by +12.2\% and +6.6\% on LVIS-92$^i$ and COCO-20$^i$, respectively.
-This performance gap remains consistent when compared to zero-shot models, with improvements of +11.7\%, +3.2\%, and +0.5\% on LVIS-92$^i$, FSS-1000, and COCO-20$^i$.
+In contrast, \ours{} natively models correspondences across multiple reference frames and it outperforms the best competitor, DiffewS, by +10.2\% and +3.6\% on LVIS-92$^i$ and COCO-20$^i$, respectively.
+Compared to training-free models, SANSA shows improvements of +9.7\%, +3.2\%, on LVIS-92$^i$ and FSS-1000, while suffering a -2.5\% gap on COCO-20$^i$ w.r.t.
+GF-SAM.
+We also report results of upgrading SAM-based baselines to SAM2 in \cref{sec:supp_backbone}.